alvacat/careers-research-for-an-interview/README.md

 After all, if you aren’t showing a company that you’re willing to go all out to prepare and capture their attention and interest for a job interview, there is no reason for them to think that you’d do this as an employee.

-## Assignment- Interview Research
+## Assignment

-Create a Google doc.
-Title it ""Your Name" + Interview Research."

-Write about your previous people and company research practices.
+There is nothing specific to submit for this lesson.
+However, take time to think about about your previous people and company research practices before interviews you've had in the past.
 What was missing?
 How did this impact your interview success?
-Make a list of your research priorities going forward and keep it handy to ensure you put it into action.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.

-In this case, your email subject line will be “”Your Name” + Interview Research.”

-In the body of your email again include:
->Your Name

->Assignment Title

->Your City, State

->Url to this specific Google document

-Update your Careers Prep Tracker sheet.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-research-for-an-interview'>Careers Research for an Interview</a> on Learn.co and start learning to code for free.</p>
+This will likely come up with your coach during your meetings with him/her.
+If there are certain areas of preparation before interviews that you want help on, talk to your coach.

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-research-for-an-interview'>Research Before an Interview</a> on Learn.co and start learning to code for free.</p>